HactarCE/Nomic-Rules/README.md

 ### Punitive action

-If it is determined by a rule violation poll that a player (hereby "the rule breaker") has violated the rules, then another player may conduct a majority [poll](#polls) (called a "Punitive Action Poll") to determine whether punitive action should be taken.
+If it is determined by a rule violation poll that a player (hereby "the rule breaker") has violated the rules, then another player may conduct a majority [poll](#polls) (called a "puninitive action poll") to determine whether punitive action should be taken.

 Players should vote in favour of this poll if, and only if, they believe the rule breaker acted knowingly and with malicious intent.